cowrie/cowrie/docs/EVENT_PIPELINE.rst

 session emitted ``cowrie.session.closed`` carry an additional ``late: true`` attribute so consumers can distinguish them.

-``dispatch()`` also emits the console log line, stamping the session's ``system`` log-context prefix explicitly rather than inheriting whatever context the caller runs in.
-Today a download callback's console lines appear under ``[HTTP11ClientProtocol,client]``, which makes concurrent sessions indistinguishable in ``cowrie.log``; with the prefix bound to the session, operator-facing lines are correctly attributed no matter where the code runs.
+``dispatch()`` emits the event and nothing else -- it does not write to the diagnostic log.
+The familiar event lines in ``cowrie.log`` come from the console renderer described below, so the event path has no dependency on the logging system at all.

 Channels: one transport, many terminals
 =======================================